kfstorm/carnivore/README.md

     args=(
         -e TELEGRAM_TOKEN=...
         -e TELEGRAM_CHANNEL_ID=...
-        # Add more environment variables as needed
     )
-    docker run --rm -it "${args[@]}" $(docker build . --quiet)
+    docker run --rm -it "${args[@]}" -v ./data:/app/data $(docker build . --quiet)
     ```

 2. Send a URL in the specified Telegram channel.
-The bot will process the URL and send a reply message with the metadata of the article.
-(This is the default behavior if you don't customize the post-processing.)
+The bot will process the URL and (the post-processing part) save the article content in Markdown format in the `data` directory.

 ## Post-Processing Customization